-An R. Stack Selection, HB Wine Merchants, New York.
-This wine was a sample for review.
+An R. Shack Selection for HB Wine Merchants, New York.

 The flaw in the Hecht & Bannier Cotes du Roussillon Village 2011 is that it feels more Californian in size and depth than its origins in the south of France would dictate.
 The wine is a blend of 65 percent grenache, 15 percent syrah and 10 percent each mourvedre and carignan; it aged in oak demi-muids of 500 liters (40 percent), barriques (30 percent) and cement vats (30 percent).
 In the glass, the wine is an opaque black-purple with a lighter purple rim; boy, this one pours out the rich, spicy, macerated black fruit scents and flavors, with notes of roasted plums, lavender, toasted herbs and bitter chocolate.
 Tannins are plush and chewy, while a lithe supple texture paves the way for a graphite-packed finish.
 15 percent alcohol.
 It’s all a bit too much.
 Drink now through 2019 to ’21.
 Very Good+.
 About $22.

 Imported by Frederick Wildman & Sons, New York.